 If you followed our tip about getting free boxes from local retail stores then you should have a decent amount of boxes to work with.
+We also outlined the best way to buy moving supplies online to save money.
 If you are having trouble storing all of these boxes while you are packing up then you can break them down and fold them up for easy storage.
 This is done by cutting the tape on the bottom of the box, taking the folds out and then just folding at the creases of the box.
 This will allow you to easily store a greater amount of boxes and all you will have to do is refold the box when you need it.

 If you do decide to do this be sure to tape down the middle of the bottom of the box (with two layers of tape), as well as tape across (with two layers of tape), and it is best to also tape around the side of the box.
 Doing this will ensure that the box does not come apart during the move.

 To give a brief summation of some things to watch out for when boxing up your belongs take a look at the tips for packing boxes below:

 - Plainly label each box with its contents